The DC Films Context of “The Suicide Squad” and a Spoiler-Free Streaming Review

 Julio Ruiz as Milton – The most unexpectedly involving character performance of the film.

 Finally I have to take a little extra time to praise Margot Robbie’s turn once again in the role of Harley Quinn.
-This movie marks her third appearance in the role, and with it I think it’s clear Dr. Harleen Quinzel has the strongest character arc of any character in the “DCEU.”
+This movie marks her third appearance in the role, and with it I think it’s clear Dr. Harleen Quinzel has the strongest character arc of any character in the “DCEU”—an acronym I use in quotes since learning it was coined on accident by a journalist on Twitter.
 I’ll slip that she spends a fair portion of the movie on an individual arc before rejoining the squad, and this adventure really caps off her journey and the evolution of her character with an appropriate end to go with the beginning and middle already told.
 Developed originally from Batman: the Animated Series, the character of Harley Quinn has always had to emerge from the shadow of her conception as victim of Joker’s abuse, in the comics, in the animated adaptations, and now, more fully, in her cinematic incarnation.
 Joker’s never even mentioned in this piece, and yet her final declaration of independence plays out in a beautiful, poetic, blood-soaked sequence that also happens to be one of the soundtrack standout moments of the film for me.

 This movie both sounds and looks great.
 The tropical setting for the film serves it greatly and the day-lit aesthetic both serves the movie’s visual palette and helps it stand out from the muddy and dark 2016 effort.
 There are so many wonderful shots and vignettes with stylish arrangement of cinematography, but the film never pulls you out of its world with unnatural framing or camera movement.
 Gunn’s style is very organic—he favors solid pans and arcs—and here he references and works grind-house influences into the framing, pacing, and design of this piece, particularly in its first half.